Encourages general practices to continue providing quality care, enhancing capacity, and improving access and health outcomes for patients.

 We calculate payments and pay them retrospectively each quarter.

 To apply for the PIP your practice must be eligible.
 A practice owner can apply at any time, online or by form.

 Eligibility for payments under the Practice Incentives Program (PIP) depends on practices meeting their obligations for the PIP.

 The easiest way to tell us about any changes to practice arrangements is online through Health Professional Online Services (HPOS).

 You can withdraw from the PIP at any time:

 Privacy and consent

-Your personal information is protected by law (including the Privacy Act 1988) and is collected by the Australian Government Department of Human Services for the purposes of the Practice Incentives Program (PIP).
+Your personal information is protected by law (including the Privacy Act 1988) and is collected by the Department of Human Services for the purposes of the PIP.